jamesrobertlange/SEO-Superscope/notes.md

-- add an input to create pagetypes if they don't already have input
+# to do
+add a reset feature

+add in "Address" under URLs, and add in more defaults for Screaming Frog and common tools

+update duplications for null/empty values (specifically for the dupe rollups)

+rename tool based on features

+update the doubled UI

+change color to run analysis vs headers buttons

+# roadmap
-make sure it cleans the urls and adds a unique identifier based on site section? look for code that parses the urls and adds it.
+add roadmap (for auto pagetypes) add in updates for indexability - make sure it cleans the urls and adds a unique identifier based on site section? look for code that parses the urls and adds it.

-create multiple alternates and allow prompt for matching at the streamlit level with headers

-add a download all button